abpio/abp-commercial-docs/en/guides/ms-multi-tenant-domain-resolver.md

 ```

 Now you can override the `[AuthServer:Authority]` configuration of your public-web, mvc or blazor-server applications by using `https://{0}.authserver.mystore.dev`.

+## Configuring the Microservices for SwaggerUI

+The SwaggerUI for the gateways and the microservices are also being configured to resolve the domain as below.
+Hence, when navigated to the tenant's gateway (or any microservice) SwaggerUI, the Authorization disovery endpoint should be pointing to the tenant's AuthServer instead of the Host's.

+Configure the `MetadataAddress` of the SwaggerUI AuthServer configuration to use `https://{0}.authserver.mystore.dev` so the discovery endpoint can be resolved correctly.

+> This feature is available after ABP v7.5.

 ## Configuring Helm